Position Title: Intensive Community Orientation AmeriCorps Member

 - Ability to provide culturally sensitive counseling and instruction is required.

 - Strong initiative; self-starter.
 Ability to creatively problem solve.

 - Previous work/volunteer experience in teaching, refugee resettlement or other direct social services preferred.
 Curriculum and training development experience preferred.

 - Members must be at least 18 years of age or 17 years of age with written parental consent.

 - Members must be a U.S. citizen, lawful permanent resident or U.S. national.

 - Members must have a High School Diploma, earned an equivalency certificate or obtain a waiver.
 Members may not have dropped out of elementary or high school.

-- In order to serve in the Refugee AmeriCorps Initiative, members must provide proof of enrollment in a health insurance plan within 30 days of service
+- Provide proof of enrollment in a health insurance plan within 30 days of service.

 - Selection into the program will be contingent upon a criminal history check, including the national sex offender public registry, state criminal history registries for locations where the member has lived as well as the service location and an FBI fingerprint check.